linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/11 International Monetary System.md

 the economic events of the 1970s including two oil shocks, and the economic policy divergences of the 1980s.

-!e setting-up of the European Monetary System (EMS), leading eventually to the achievement on 1 January

-1999 of Economic and Monetary Union in Europe, is probably the most significant event to occur in the

-evolution of the international monetary system since the breakdown of the Bretton Woods system.
+The setting-up of the European Monetary System (EMS), leading eventually to the achievement on 1 January 1999 of Economic and Monetary Union in Europe, is probably the most significant event to occur in the evolution of the international monetary system since the breakdown of the Bretton Woods system.

-!e 1990s witnessed considerable currency turmoil, which firstly a%icted developed economies with

-speculative attacks launched against a number of EMS currencies including the British pound, the Italian

-lira and the Spanish peseta. !e EMS crisis was followed by a series of currency and financial crises which

-a%icted emerging market economies.
+The 1990s witnessed considerable currency turmoil, which firstly afflicted developed economies with speculative attacks launched against a number of EMS currencies including the British pound, the Italian lira and the Spanish peseta.
+The EMS crisis was followed by a series of currency and financial crises which afflicted emerging market economies.
 In 1994–95 Mexico suffered what has become known as the 'tequila

 crisis', but this proved to be merely a taster for the currency and financial turmoil that was to follow.
 In July